crypdick/hubway/README.md

 - lat: station latitude
 - lng: station longitude
 - status: Existing station locations and ones that have been removed or relocated

+# 1
+Create a database called hubway\_<lastname> from the data in compsci01:/usr/share/databases/Hubway.
+Create two appropriately named tables and load the Hubway csv files into the tables.
+Include any reasonable integrity constraints in your “create table” commands.
+Please at least include a foreign key constraint.
+Read the README file!

+# 2
+Write these queries.

+## a
+Find the first 10 the station names whose status correspond to 'Removed', sorted by station, ascending.

+## b
+Find the first 10 the station names that are located inside the bounding box formed by two given (latitude, longitude) points, sorted by station, ascending.

+## c
+Find the first 10 trips' ids (hubway\_id) that started or ended at stations within a bounding boxed formed by two given (latitude, longitude) points, sorted by id, ascending.

+# 3
+Write another query to find records in the hubway tables with suspect values of zip code or duration.
+Start by snooping around the database manually to see how data can be bad.
+Find any other bad data you can.
+Your query will create a table whose first column is called problem, a short description of the problem, and whose other columns are enough to identify the bad record and illustrate the problem with the data.
+Show five examples of each problem.

+# 4
+Create a database called fanfiction\_<lastname>.
+Create a stories\_orig table with url as the primary key.

+## a
+Use \copy to load Fanfiction/stories\_orig.csv into the table.
+Despite what Postgres may say, the problem isn’t that url is the primary key; the problem is in the data.
+Explain.

+## b
+Work around the data problem temporarily by adding a sequence column to the table, removing url as a primary key, and loading the table.
+(Consult the Postgres docs and/or StackOverflow.)

+## c
+Fix the data problem using a select statement that joins stories\_orig with itself (!), checking for records with the same url.
+Try your sql with explain with and without an index, but run it with an index.

+# 5
+Write two python programs to fix the data problem.
+These are two strategies

+## a
+One program sorts the rows of stories\_orig.csv and traverses rows in sorted order.

+## b
+The other program uses a hash:

+### i
+Find a way to map each row r to a number h(r) between 0 and N = 220-1.
+One suggestion (among many): represent published as mmddyy and words as nnn...n, and set h(r) to mmddyynnn...n mod N.

+### ii
+Create a python list of N empty lists.

+### iii
+Add each row r to the h(r)th list.

+### iv
+Traverse the list of lists.
+If any list contains more than one row, compare them.

+## c
+Which program runs faster?
+Explain.